 Chinese herbs may be taken in conjunction with most prescription drugs without interaction or side effects.
-Please make Melissa aware of any medication or other herbs you are taking during your initial consultation.
+Please make your practitioner aware of any medication or other herbs you are taking during your initial consultation.

 Chinese herbal formulas have various tastes, they can be sweet, sour, bitter, spicy or bland.
-Melissa will select a combination of tastes that will suit your body and palate.
+We will select a combination of tastes that will suit your body and palate.

 Chinese medicinal herbs are best prescribed by a trained herbalist.
 Herbalists undergo in depth training regarding appropriate dosages and combinations of single herbs in order to create a formula that suits you.
 Herbal ingredients are selected from trustworthy companies that are certified as having Good Manufacturing Practices (GMP), and testing for heavy metals, pesticides and herbicides.